 That's why when commenter Heogw showed us a Japanese language game called Babigo, I was really interested.
 I'd never heard of a language game in another language, and I guess I'd never really thought about it before.
-Heogw posted this video of actress Kiritani Mirei demonstrating Babigo on a Japanese variety show:
+Heogw posted a video (with sound and a still image) of actress Kiritani Mirei demonstrating Babigo on a Japanese variety show.

 Babigo (babigo バビ 語) revolves around the Japanese characters ba, bi, bu, be, and bo (babibubebo バビブベボ).
 You slip these b characters in between other characters in a word to mix it up.
 So for instance, konnichiwa would turn into kobonnibichibiwaba, Tofugu becomes Tobofubugubu, and Hashi becomes Habashibi.

 Confusing?
 Absolutely.
 Babigo can confuse even a native Japanese speaker.
 But it can also be a lot of fun to try out and use on unsuspecting friends.

 If you want a better idea of how Babigo works, maybe retro pop group Triangle can help you out:

 Will playing Babigo make you fluent in Japanese, a kanji master, and the most popular kid on your block?
 Probably not, but it's still a fun tongue-twisting game to try out.